saverecs/SaverECS/README.md

 Benchmarks Run using our Tool-chain is in [this repository](https://github.com/saverecs/Benchmark_SaverECS.git).
 You can also visit [this link](https://sites.google.com/view/benchmarkssafeemc/home) for details.

-Mathematical Representation
+Example of SMT Encoding
 ==============================
 Mathematical formulae to represent closed-loop system flow in SMT format is explained here.
 Due to space constraints, we could not show an example SMT formation in paper.
 So here we demonstrate the generated SMT formula for the plant flow equations of a **DC Motor** system [(refer this work)](https://dl.acm.org/doi/10.1145/2883817.2883819).
 This DC Motor system has two *states (x)*, i.e. **angular velocity (angVal)** and **armature current (i)**, being controlled by a PI controller using a *control variable (u)* i.e. **voltage**.
 The goal of the PI controller is to reduce the error in plant output, caused by **bounded additive noise introduced (w)** while running .

-- Note: The presented SMT-LIB2 format of the formula contains Plant and Controller flow during the first sampling instance. **gt** and **lt** are to variables denoting global time and local time of the system.
+- Note: The presented SMT-LIB2 format of the formula contains Plant and Controller flow during the first sampling instance. **gt** and **lt** are to variables denoting **global time and local time** of the system.
 The *first suffix i.e. 0* introduced in each variable corresponds to the *first iteration/sampling period*.
 The second suffix i.e. *0 or t* corresponds to *flow of the variables*, eg. `angVal_0_0` and `angVal_0_t`  are values of angular velocity at the start of the zeroth iteration and at the end of the zeroth iteration respectively.]

 1. The Initial Condition for each variables are :
-	>
-		0=< angVal <=0.2,
+	>	0=< angVal <=0.2,
 		i=0
 		voltage= 1.0